DevExpress/devextreme-documentation/api-reference/_hidden/dxGanttHeaderFilter/width.md

 ---
 ---
 ##### shortDescription
-Specifies the width of the popup menu that contains values for filtering.
+Specifies the width of the popup window that contains values for filtering.

 ---